-Having chronic constipation can cause severe health issues in addition to causing you discomfort and affecting your quality of life, meaning your body isn’t able to naturally eliminate toxins that are flittered from our blood stream.
-Keep reading to discover natural ways to fight constipation.
+Having chronic constipation can cause severe health issues in addition to causing discomfort and affecting your quality of life as your body isn’t able to naturally eliminate toxins that are flittered from your bloodstream.
+Keep reading to discover recipes to fight constipation.

-This article will give you a few recipes which are not only simple and delicious but whose ingredients act as a natural laxative, which are safe to eat daily and help you address your constipation problems.
+This article will give you a few recipes which are simple and delicious to help fight constipation.
+The ingredients act as a natural laxative and are safe to eat daily.
+They will help you tackle your constipation problems.

 Flax seed bread to help fight constipation

-This original recipe is more similar to crackers or chips than bread, but with the advantage of not having any flour.
-The base of this recipe is flax seed, a seed used traditionally to combat constipation.
+This original recipe is more similar to crackers or chips than bread.
+It has the advantage of not having any flour.
+The base of this recipe is flax seed, a seed used traditionally to in recipes to fight constipation.